sepasang pria dan wanit sedang berolahraga dengan lari santai di jalanan dengan latar pepohonan

 The answer depends on each individual's goals and physical condition.
 Whether you're a beginner, an office worker with limited time, a stay-at-home mom looking for flexible exercise, or someone with a history of injury or excess weight, brisk walking is a wise choice.
 This activity is safe, efficient, and still benefits the heart and muscles without putting significant stress on the joints.

 Meanwhile, if you want to lose weight faster, are already used to exercising, or are looking to improve your endurance and cardiovascular performance, running can be an ideal option.
-However, it's important to prepare thoroughly, including warming up, practicing proper running technique, and wearing shoes with proper cushioning.
-This helps reduce the risk of injuries such as knee pain, shin splints, or ankle problems.
+However, it's important to do it with thorough preparation, including warming up, practicing proper running technique, and wearing shoes with proper cushioning.
+This aims to reduce the risk of injuries such as shin splints.

 Ultimately, what matters most isn't how fast you move, but how consistently you perform physical activity.
 Regular, light exercise is far more effective in maintaining fitness than occasional, strenuous exercise.
 Choose activities that fit your lifestyle and make them a daily, enjoyable habit.